Investing, Investing Basics

 If you want to withdraw funds from your First Home Savings Account on a non-taxable basis, certain conditions must be met.
 First, you must be a first-time homebuyer at the time of the withdrawal and the home you’re seeking to purchase must be in Canada.
 You must also have a written agreement to buy or build a qualifying home before October 1st of the year following the year of withdrawal.
 Additionally, you must intend to occupy that home as your primary residence (so you can’t do this on a rental property unless it’s a house hack!).

 If you meet the above-noted conditions, the entire FHSA balance can be withdrawn on a tax-free basis in a single withdrawal or series of withdrawals.
-The FHSA must be closed by the end of the year following the first qualifying withdrawal and you are not permitted to have another FHSA in your lifetime.
+The FHSA must be closed by the end of the year following the first qualifying withdrawal.